Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

-(\ref{irwe}): Certainly, if $G$ left (resp. right) weight-exact then $G(\cu^{w=0})\subset \cu'^{w'\le 0}$ (resp. $G(\cu^{w=0})\subset \cu'^{w'\ge 0}$).
-Conversely, let $M\in \cu^{w\le 0}$ (resp. $M\in \cu^{w\ge 0}$).
-By the previous assertion, $M$ possesses a bounded weight Postnikov tower with $M^i=0$ for $i>0$ (resp. for $i<0$).
+(\ref{irwe}): Certainly, if $G$ left (resp. right) weight-exact then $G(\cu_{w=0})\subset \cu'_{w'\le 0}$ (resp. $G(\cu_{w=0})\subset \cu'_{w'\ge 0}$).
+Conversely, let $M\in \cu_{w\le 0}$ (resp. $M\in \cu_{w\ge 0}$).
+By the previous assertion, $M$ possesses a bounded weight Postnikov tower with $M^i=0$ for $i<0$ (resp. for $i>0$).
 The structure of the tower yields that $M$ belongs to the envelope of $M^i[-i]$; this concludes the proof of the assertion.

-The proof of assertion \ref{irgen} is similar to that of Theorem 4.3.2(II1) of \cite{bws} (also, one can assume that $F=0$ here).
-We take the envelope of $H[i]$ for $i\ge 0$ (resp. for $i\le 0$) for $\cu^{w\le 0}$ (resp. for $\cu^{w\ge 0}$; see the Notation).
-Obviously, $\cu^{w\le 0}$ and $\cu^{w\ge 0}$ are Karoubi-closed, extension-stable, and satisfy the condition (i) of Definition \ref{drwstr}(I). $F$-orthogonality of $H$ easily yields conditions (ii) and (iii) of loc.cit.
+The proof of assertion \ref{irgen} is similar to that of Theorem 4.3.2(II.1) of \cite{bws} (also, one can assume that $F=0$ here).
+We take the envelope of $H[i]$ for $i\le 0$ (resp. for $i\ge 0$) for $\cu_{w\le 0}$ (resp. for $\cu_{w\ge 0}$; see the Notation).
+Obviously, $\cu_{w\le 0}$ and $\cu_{w\ge 0}$ are Karoubi-closed, extension-stable, and satisfy the condition (i) of Definition \ref{drwstr}(I). $F$-orthogonality of $H$ easily yields conditions (ii) and (iii) of loc. cit.
 It remains to verify that any object of $\cu$ possesses a weight decomposition with respect to $w$.

-We define the notion of complexity for objects of $\cu$.
-For $M\in \obj H[i]$ we will say that $M$ has complexity $\le 0$.
-If there exists a distinguished triangle $M\to N\to O$, and $M,O$ are of complexity $\le i$ (they also could have smaller complexity) we will say that the complexity of $N$ is $\le i+1$.
-Since any object of $\lan H\ra$ has finite complexity, it suffices to verify: for a distinguished triangle $M\to N\to O$ if $M,O$ possess weight decompositions (with respect to our $(\cu^{w\le 0},\cu^{w\ge 0}$)), then $N$ possesses a weight decomposition also.
+We define a certain notion of complexity for objects of $\cu$.
+For $M\in \obj H[i]$ (for some $i\in \z$) we will say that $M$ has complexity $\le 0$.
+If there exists a distinguished triangle $M\to N\to O$, and $M,O$ are of complexity $\le j$ for some $j\ge 0$ (they also could have smaller complexity) we will say that the complexity of $N$ is $\le j+1$.
+Since any object of $\lan H\ra$ has finite complexity, it suffices to verify: for a distinguished triangle $M\to N\to O$ if $M,O$ possess weight decompositions (with respect to our $(\cu_{w\le 0},\cu_{w\ge 0}$)), then $N$ possesses a weight decomposition also.

 By assertion \ref{irsffunctwd}, we can complete the morphism $O[-1]\to M$ to a commutative square